 • I teach Buddhism and Himalayan religious traditions at Smith College, where I also serve as the director of Smith’s Buddhist Studies Concentration and the Five College Tibetan Studies in India Program.
-Additionally, I’m a course developer and instructor for the Rangjung Yeshe Institute’s Online Learning Program, based in Boudhanath, Nepal, and for the Vasudhaiva Institute based in Oslo, Norway.
+Additionally, I teach for the Rangjung Yeshe Institute’s Online Learning Program based in Boudhanath, Nepal, and for the Vasudhaiva Institute based in Oslo, Norway.

 • My research involves investigating the relationships between different types of knowledge.
-Specifically, I am interested in understanding the relationships between analytical ways of knowing and nonconceptual ways of knowing, as they are understood in Tibetan Buddhist philosophical systems and meditative practices.
+Specifically, I am interested in understanding the relationships between analytical ways of knowing and nonconceptual ways of knowing, as they are understood in Tibetan Buddhist philosophical systems.
 I’m currently revising a book manuscript that considers some of the aspects of these relationships from the perspective of the 15th-century Tibetan scholar Gorampa Sonam Senge in his text, Synopsis of Madhyamaka (dbu ma’i spyi don).

 • Other research interests include religious practices in Kinnaur, women and gender minorities in Buddhism, and the growing role of technology in the humanities.